Graph-Aware Contrasting for Multivariate Time-Series Classification: Experimental Results

 \section{Experimental Results}

-\paragraph{Datasets} We examine our method on five public MTS datasets for classification, including Human Activity Recognition (HAR)~\cite{anguita2012human}, ISRUC~\cite{khalighi2016isruc}, and three datasets from UEA archive following previous works \cite{meng2022mhccl}, i.e., ArticularyWordRecognition (AWR), FingerMovements (FM), SpokenArabicDigitsEq (SAD).
+\paragraph{Datasets} We examine our method on ten public MTS datasets for classification, including Human Activity Recognition (HAR)~\cite{anguita2012human}, ISRUC~\cite{khalighi2016isruc}, and eight large datasets from UEA archive, i.e., ArticularyWordRecognition (AWR), FingerMovements (FM), SpokenArabicDigitsEq (SAD), CharacterTrajectories (CT), FaceDetection (FD), InsectWingbeat (IW), MotorImagery (MI), and SelfRegulationSCP1 (SRSCP1).
 For HAR and ISRUC, we randomly split them into 80\% and 20\% for training and testing, while for those from UEA archive, we directly adopt their pre-defined train-test splits. \textit{The statistics of the datasets are in the Appendix}.

 \paragraph{Evaluation} For evaluation, we follow the standard linear classification scheme as current methods did~\cite{eldele2021time,yue2022ts2vec}, i.e., train an encoder with only training data in a self-supervised manner and then train a linear classifier on top of the pre-trained encoder.
 To evaluate performance, we adopt two metrics, i.e., Accuracy (Accu.) and Macro-averaged F1-Score (MF1) \cite{eldele2021time,meng2022mhccl}.
 Besides, to reduce the effect of random initialization, we conduct ten times for all experiments and take the average results for comparisons.
 The standard variations are reported to show the robustness of the results.